Shre-19-yansh/SQL-----Foodie-Fi/Case_Study_Answer.md

 ```
 <img width="326" height="117" alt="image" src="https://github.com/user-attachments/assets/c9aa58e2-58f5-4e81-ace0-79c58365b23a" />

+- 0-30 days has 1 ccustomer count.
+- 61-90 days has 1 customer count
+- 121-150 days has 1 customer count.

 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
 ```SQL
 SELECT